Storage Overview

 • SFTP based file servers

-Datastore objects capture all the command attributes like access parameters, URLs, and additional resources required to reach the service.
-The specific details depend on the type of service and describe it in the operational document.
+Data store objects capture all the command attributes like access parameters, URLs, and additional resources required to reach the service.
+The specific details depend on the type of service.

-The image object captures the metadata about the image.
+The image object in ZEDEDA captures the metadata about an image.
 The image binary is not stored with ZEDEDA.
-It is stored on datastores.
-The image object captures the image name, which datastore is stored on, and the SHA256 checksum of the image if available.
-The Images are directly pulled from the Edge Node after it receives the metadata from the ZedControl.
-Each time device downloads the image.
-It will always make sure the SHA256 checksum matches before using it.
+It is referenced through the data store and stored in your own file server, third-party cloud storage, or container service.
+The image object captures the image name, which data store it is stored on, and the SHA256 checksum of the image if available.
+The Images are directly pulled from the Edge Node after it receives the metadata from the ZEDEDA Cloud.
+Each time a device downloads the image, it will always make sure the SHA256 checksum matches before using it.

-Enterprise users can upload their Edge Application images into Datastores and update them.
+Enterprise users can upload or uplink their Edge Application images into data stores and update them.

-A volume instance manages the storage of data in the Edge Node.
+When you create an edge app, you define the drive (sometimes called a volume or a partition) details, such as: the drive type, size, mount path, and more.
+A volume instance is based on the drive definition.
+A volume instance manages the storage of data for an app instance running on the edge node.
 It can store image binary data or application runtime data.
 A volume instance can be persistent and independent of the edge applications using this volume instance for storage.
 A volume instance can also be transient and tied up with the lifecycle of an edge application that may be using it for storage.

 This edge storage solution supports different use cases: